 The surname Mitchill was first found in many places throughout ancient Britain.
 As if to underscore this claim, the following entries were found in the Hundredorum Rolls of 1273: Hugh filius Micahel in Lincolnshire; Roger Michel in Norfolk; and as a forename, Mikael de Brackele in London.
 Years later, the Yorkshire Poll Tax Rolls of 1379 listed the following: Johannes Michelson; Thomas Michilson and Adam Michelson. the name was "distributed over England, but far more frequent in the south.
 Its home, par excellence, is in the county of Cornwall, where in nearly half the instances it is written Michell, though the pronunciation is the same.
 Its other homes are in Sussex, Wilts, and in the West Riding.
 Its prevalence in Cornwall is due to the fact that several parishes and places in the county bear the name of St. Michael in one form or another."

-Important Dates for the Mitchill family
+Early History of the Mitchill family

 This web page shows only a small excerpt of our Mitchill research.
 Another 136 words (10 lines of text) covering the years 1068, 1438, 1745, 1816 and are included under the topic Early Mitchill History in all our PDF Extended History products and printed products wherever possible.